The Healthcare Law Review: USA

 The Federal Physician Self-Referral Law (commonly referred to as the Stark Law, after the late Congressman Fortney 'Pete' Stark, who introduced the legislation) prohibits a physician from referring Medicare22 beneficiaries for certain 'designated health services', including all inpatient and outpatient hospital services, to entities with which the physician has a financial relationship (and prohibits billing for services provided pursuant to such a referral), unless an exception applies.
 The Stark Law defines 'physician' as a doctor of medicine or osteopathy, a doctor of dental surgery or dental medicine, a doctor of podiatric medicine, a doctor of optometry or a chiropractor.
 Violations of the Stark Law may result in penalties that include denial of payment, civil monetary penalties of up to US$15,000 per service (and US$100,000 for schemes that are designed to circumvent the Stark Law), and exclusion from the Medicare and Medicaid programmes.

 A financial relationship under the Stark Law can be created through a direct or indirect ownership or compensation arrangement between a healthcare entity and physicians.
 There are several exceptions, covering arrangements such as space leases, bona fide employment relationships, isolated transactions, and recruitment arrangements.
-In addition, there are 25 regulatory exceptions.
+In addition, there are numerous regulatory exceptions.
 Although each exception is different, most of the 'compensation arrangement' exceptions require that the arrangement be (1) in writing, (2) signed by the parties, (3) commercially reasonable without regard to referrals, and (4) at fair market value.
+Notably, CMS introduced a new exception to the Stark Law effective 19 January 2021, to allow payment of remuneration under certain value-based arrangements.23 In particular, this exception protects physician compensation arrangements that set forth certain value-based activities undertaken under the agreement and how those activities further the value-based purpose, among other requirements.24

 Unlike the Anti-Kickback Statute, the Stark Law is often viewed as a strict liability law (i.e., the intent of the parties is irrelevant).
 If the elements of the Stark Law are met, namely that a financial relationship exists between a physician and a healthcare entity pursuant to which the physician makes referrals of designated health services that are payable by Medicare, then an exception must be met to avoid penalties.
 Because of its broad scope, the Stark Law can implicate many financial arrangements that may seem relatively innocuous.
 A number of practices present risk under the Stark Law (and potentially under the federal Anti-Kickback Statute, as well), and have been the source of government investigations, enforcement actions and settlements.
 Such practices as the giving of free items and services, undocumented arrangements, failure to adhere to contract terms, and lack of fair market value are all subject to a high degree of scrutiny.